estersr/TokyoJournal/README.md

 # TokyoJournal

-🇺🇸 A simple App that brings interesting and educational facts about the city of Tokyo.
+🇺🇸 A simple App created on Swift Playgrounds that brings interesting and educational facts about the city of Tokyo.

-🇧🇷 Um aplicativo que traz informações sobre a cidade de Tóquio.
+🇧🇷 Um aplicativo criado no Swift Playgrounds que traz informações sobre a cidade de Tóquio.